Summer Series Rules

 members on board the boat will abide by tournament rules.

-26. Non-Pro Division: If any team member, mate or guest on a competing team's boat has ever placed in the top 8 or higher in any PBSC event within the past 8 years of their competition, then that team shall not be eligible for the Non-Pro prize money categories.
+27. Non-Pro Division: If any team member, mate or guest on a competing team's boat has ever placed in the top 8 or higher in any PBSC event within the past 8 years of their competition, then that team shall not be eligible for the Non-Pro prize money categories.
 Top teams that have not participated in a PBSC tournament in recent years who reenter the series, will be evaluated backwards from the previous date that they fished a PBSC event.
+SKA Pro Team are not eligible for this category.
+Charter boat captains are not eligible for this category.
+Non-Pro teams are eligible for all other prize money in the tournament.
 The tournament committee reserves the right to exercise final discretion in determining any team's eligibility for this category.
-Non-Pro teams are eligible for all other prize money in the tournament.